 Horse-crazy or not, if you like championship sport and fast-paced entertainment and fun, this is the event for you.
 An equestrian tradition since 1958, the Washington International Horse Show (WIHS) is the country's leading metropolitan indoor horse show.
 Each October more than 500 of the top national and international horses and riders, including Olympic veterans, come together in Washington, DC, to compete in six days of thrilling competition.

-Highlights include the $125,000 President's Cup Grand Prix (a World Cup qualifier), the Puissance high-jump competition presented by The Boeing Company, and the WIHS Equitation Finals featuring the country's top junior riders.
+Highlights include the $125,000 President's Cup Grand Prix, presented by Events DC (a World Cup qualifier), the Puissance high-jump competition presented by The Boeing Company, and the WIHS Equitation Finals featuring the country's top junior riders.
 Kids' Day, Barn Night, the WIHS Shetland Pony Steeplechase Championship Series, presented by Charles Owen, entertaining exhibitions, community activities, a silent auction and fabulous shopping in more than 50 specialty boutiques round out this exciting week.

 > For more information, visit the WIHS Event Schedule.